FarageExposed Investigation: Why Nigel Farage’s Property Declarations Cannot Be Fully Verified Using Public Records

 However:

-• no personally owned residential property in Tandridge can be identified through publicly accessible Land Registry records using address-based searches, and
+• FarageExposed was unable to identify a personally owned residential property in Tandridge using publicly accessible Land Registry records and address-based searches.

 • the personally owned residential property identifiable in public records is located in Bromley, which is a separate local authority from Tandridge.